“Who in the world am I? Ah, that’s the great puzzle.”

 I have a scar on the left side of my neck, too.
-It happened last summer when I was playing Nazis and Jews at summer camp and I got whiplashed.
+It happened last summer when I was playing Nazis and Jews at summer camp and got whiplashed.
+It was my own fault, but it was the fault of the jerk who was chasing me.
+I told him he wasn’t a real Nazi and I wasn’t a real Jew, and did he have to barrel after me like it was life and death?
 The doctor says I’ll probably have a tattoo reminder of it on my neck for the rest of my life.

 I have a good personality.
-It’s better than most.
+It’s better than most, for sure.
+I am definitely cool to the touch.
 I’m just being who I was made to be.
 I think it’s better to be yourself.
 Don’t try to copy anybody else, even though they might be smarter or more successful.
-Even though my personality is my personal property, it seems everybody, especially my parents and my teachers, are always trying to change it.
+Even though my personality is my personal property, it seems everybody, especially my parents and my teachers, all the grown-ups down on me, are always trying to change it.

 I like to think I’m brave and have the character to rescue someone.
 I’d like to be a hero.
 Everyone knows I don’t have a quiet personality.
 I never look behind me or to the side.
 That’s not my identity.
 I don’t want to know who I used to be.
 That’s over and done.
 I’m only interested in who I am now.

 The past is where I grew up, and I liked living there, but everybody knows YOU CAN’T GO BACK TO YESTERDAY.

 I’m nice to everybody, unless they’re a jerk.
 Then I’m not going to be nice to them.
 I don’t mind what some guys think of me because I know there are other guys who don’t think that, not at all.
 There are many nice people like me, who are kind and considerate.